galaxyproject/galaxy-hub/content/news/2022-10-21_add-task-based-history-export-tracking/index.md

 ---
-title: Add task-based history export tracking
+title: Task-based history export tracking
 date: "2022-10-21"
 tease: "New pull request from David López merged: Add task-based history export tracking"
-hide_tease: true
+authors: David López
+author_github: davelopez
 autotoc: false
 tags: ['area/API', 'area/database']
 subsites: [global]
 ---

-# "Add task-based history export tracking" from David López
-Requires #15090 (To pass the remaining integration test failure) Fixes #14511
-Related to #14771

 ## TLDR

-This PR enables the tracking of every history export (and potentially any other exportable object) in the database by adding a new table containing structured metadata about the export context.
+This PR enables the tracking of every history export (and potentially any other exportable object) in the Galaxy database by adding a new table containing structured metadata about the export context.
-It also creates a new `HistoryExport` component in the UI that is based on the asynchronous task (Celery) system instead of the regular job system for handling exports and short-term downloads (#14511).
+It also creates a new `HistoryExport` component in the UI that is based on the asynchronous task framework (Celery) instead of the regular job system for handling exports and short-term downloads (https://github.com/galaxyproject/galaxy/pull/14511).

 ## Backend Changes